h-tex/eleventy-plugin-outline/README.md

 > [!WARNING]
 > Ids need to be unique within a scope.
 > If they are not, they will be rewritten to be unique (and produce a warning),
-> and any ids generated will also be unique within the scope.
+> Any ids generated are also unique within the scope.

-Once content is processed, you can read the `outline` global data object to render an outline for the current URL, or `outline[scope]` for a specific scope.
+Once content is processed, you can read ~~the `outline` global data object~~ _(TODO)_ `outlines[scope]` to render an outline for a specific scope.
+If you did not specify a scope, it defaults to `page.url` so `outlines[page.url]` will contain the outline for the current page.

+> [!WARNING]
+> This will only include outlines for content that has gone through the `outline` filter at the time of rendering.

-**When you have at most one scope per page, cross-references will be processed automatically.**
+When you have at most one scope per page, **cross-references will be processed automatically** via an 11ty transform.
 However, when you have multiple scopes within the same page, we can’t know which references belong to which scope, so you need to process them manually with the `xrefs` filter:

 ```njk
 {{ content | xrefs(scope) | safe }}
 ```

+> [!WARNING]
+> Cross-references to other files (for scopes that span multiple files) are not yet processed,
+> but this is a high-priority planned feature.

 ## Syntax